johntdyer/go-webex-teams/README.md

 		fmt.Println(err)
 	}
 	fmt.Println(webhook)

+	// Output current TrackingID HTTP header value fmt.Println("***Request TrackingID -> " + spark.ActiveClient.TrackingID + "_" + strconv.Itoa(spark.ActiveClient.Sequence))
 }
 ```

-## Examples
+## Notes

-To use the examples in the /examples folder, you must set an environment variable SPARK_TOKEN.
+* To use the examples in the /examples folder, you must set an environment variable SPARK_TOKEN.
 You may obtain a token by logging in @ [http://developer.ciscospark.com](http://developer.ciscospark.com).
+* This library also implements the TrackingID header used to trace requests in the Spark platform.
+If troubleshooting and working with our support, output the current values, seen in the example above, and send along with your support request.